chrnnk/linux/home-assistant/rsync-backups-to-nfs-server.md

 It should then ask you to verify the server you're connecting to, and then ask for the Unraid root user's password, in our example.

-If this works, continue on to the next steps.
+If this works, continue on to the next section.

 If this doesn't work, troubleshoot until it does.
 Start by pinging your NFS server from the Home Assistant Terminal.
 ## Testing rsync with SSH certificates
 The first step to configuring ssh key based authentication is to generate a key-pair on the host from which you will be initiating the connection.